ibm-cloud-docs/openwhisk/prep.md

 3. (`Optional`) If you want to pre-compile the code, you can compile your compressed source code with the Docker runtime image using `-compile`

-   Compile the function to a executable stored in a compressed file using the go runtime itself.
+   Compile the function to an executable file that is stored in a compressed format that uses the go runtime itself.

    ```bash
    docker run -i openwhisk/action-golang-v1.15:nightly -compile main <src.zip >main-bin.zip